 In Tokyo, everybody is drinking the Coffee Jelly Frappuccino from Starbucks right now.
 It’s a seasonal drink, only available from July 2nd to August 31st, and it has become so popular, it might turn out to be the Japanese equivalent to Pumkin Spice Latte.

 I first learned about the Coffee Jelly Frappuccino on Ryoko’s blog.
-I’m not a big coffee drinker, but I like Starbucks, and the Coffee Jelly Frappuccino definitely looked like my cup of
+I’m not a big coffee drinker, but I like Starbucks (with a few exceptions), and the Coffee Jelly Frappuccino definitely looked like my cup of

 tea coffee.
 On my way back to the hotel yesterday, I therefore stopped by Starbucks at Akihabara Station to check it out.